o3de/o3de.org/content/docs/user-guide/features/gems/reference/physx-debug.md

 ---
-description: ' Use the PhysX Debug gem to debug physics visualization in your Amazon Lumberyard level. '
+description: ' Use the PhysX Debug gem to debug physics visualization in your Open 3D Engine level. '
 title: PhysX Debug
 ---